cromz22/cromz22.github.io/docs/experiences.md

     [NEC corporation](https://www.nec.com/) is a company which provides software/networking services to companies and government agencies.
 I worked on mutilingual automatic speech recognition at the [biometrics research lab](https://www.nec.com/en/global/rd/labs/biometrics/index.html).

 - **Trainee at NICT** (Nov.
-2020 - Present)
+2020 - Mar.
+2025)

     [NICT](https://www.nict.go.jp/index.html) (National Institute of Information and Communications Technology) is a Japan's national research agency specializing in the field of information and communications technology.
-I am doing my research as a trainee at the speech processing lab ([ASTREC](https://astrec.nict.go.jp/)) with Dr. Sheng Li.
+I worked as a trainee at the speech processing lab ([ASTREC](https://astrec.nict.go.jp/)) with [Dr. Sheng Li](https://halspeech.github.io/index.html).

 - **Office assistant at Oki lab** (Jan.
 2019 - Mar.
 2020)